xanvcs/cs354/README.md

 # cs354 spring 2024

-these are the projects that i did in cs354 taught by professor andre keys.
+these are the projects that i did in cs354 for the spring 2024 term at boise state. the course was taught by professor andre keys.